vdevictor96/fabric-federated-learning/README.md

 First, activate your python environment where you will be running the BERT model training.

-You can do that using conda with the following command:
+You can do that using conda with the following command: [(Install conda following these instructions)](https://docs.anaconda.com/free/anaconda/install/linux/)
 ```sh
 conda activate your-existing-environment
 ```